aakash140799/Algorithms/StableMatching/2. Stable Matching with Indifference/README.md

 In this algorithm, the proposing sides gets best pairing they can have, while proposed side gets the worst pairing they can have i.e algorithm is **proposer-favoring** and **proposed-permissive**.

 **Refer:**

-To know more, please go through the original paper - *college admission and the stability of marriage*
+To know more, please go through the original paper - *Stable marriage and Indifference*